berkeanik/berkeanik/README.md

 🔹 About Me

-A highly motivated and results-driven individual with a strong academic background, a passion for problem-solving, and commitment to continuous learning.
-Possessing analytical thinking and adaptability, I thrive in dynamic environments, eager to apply my skills and grow professionally.
+I am a highly motivated and results-driven individual with a strong academic background, a passion for problem-solving, and a commitment to continuous learning.
+With strong analytical thinking skills and adaptability, I thrive in dynamic environments and am eager to apply my knowledge while growing professionally.

 🔹 Skills